jignesh248/system-design-primer/README.md

 * Use `DECIMAL` for currency to avoid floating point representation errors.
 * Avoid storing large `BLOBS`, store the location of where to get the object instead.
 * `VARCHAR(255)` is the largest number of characters that can be counted in an 8 bit number, often maximizing the use of a byte in some RDBMS.
-* Set the `NOT NULL` constraint where applicable to [improve search performance](http://stackoverflow.com/questions/1017239/how-do-null-values-affect-performance-in-a-database-search).
+* Set the `NOT NULL` constraint where applicable to [improve search performance](http://stackoverflow.com/questions/1017239/how-do-null-values-affect-performance-in-a-database-search) :TODO.

 ##### Use good indices